BAIC Group: BAIC Motor

 BAIC Motor is the main subsidiary of BAIC Group, it is co-owned by BAIC Group and Beijing Municipal Government.
 It currently operate the "Beijing" brand.

 BAIC Group Off-road Vehicle Co., Ltd.

 Beijing Off-road Vehicles (北京越野) used to be a department under BAIC Group, run by the fully owned subsidiary BAIC Group Off-road Vehicle Co., Ltd.

 In January 2020, BAIC announced the independence of Beijing Off-road brand.

 BAIC Foton Motor Co., Ltd

 BAIC Foton, also known as Foton Motor or Foton, is a subsidiary of BAIC Group that designs and manufactures trucks, buses and sport utility vehicles.

 Brands

-BAIC's product line includes passenger vehicles, commercial vehicles, military vehicles and agricultural machinery and construction machinery.

-The Beijing brand is the main passenger vehicle brand of BAIC, operated by multiple subsidiaries of BAIC Group according to different focus.
+BAIC's product line includes passenger vehicles, commercial vehicles, military vehicles and agricultural machinery and construction machineryThe Beijing brand is the main passenger vehicle brand of BAIC, operated by multiple subsidiaries of BAIC Group according to different focus.
 They all share the same BEIJING badges and logos.